hkaya/cortex-scheduler/README.md

       begin: =>
         # this will make sure we prepare another ad while the current one is being displayed.
         @run()
+      ready: ->
+        # View is attached to the DOM.
+We can query the DOM and make modifications as necessary.
       end: -> console.log "AdView finished rendering an ad."

     ad = getSomeAd()